JannemanDev/TestUbuntuMirrors/README.md

   --version                                   Display version information.
 ```

-When you program runs you can:
+When the program runs you can:
 -pause by pressing [SPACE]
 -quit by pressing [ESCAPE]